Hot news on the phase structure of the SMEFT: Introduction

-As an alternative to a case-by-case analysis of viable SM extensions, some studies have taken a model-independent approach and explored the electroweak PT (EWPT) within the SMEFT~\cite{Camargo-Molina:2021zgz, Camargo-Molina:2024sde, Chala:2025aiz}.
-The SMEFT is the most general EFT compatible with the gauge group of the SM, incorporating new decoupling physics effects in the form of non-renormalizable operators, parametrized in powers of an inverse energy cutoff $\Lambda$ \cite{Buchmuller:1985jz,Grzadkowski:2010es}.
+As an alternative to a case-by-case analysis of viable SM extensions, some studies have taken a model-independent approach and explored the electroweak PT (EWPT) within the SMEFT~\cite{Camargo-Molina:2021zgz, Camargo-Molina:2024sde, Chala:2025aiz}, which extends the SM with all gauge-invariant higher-dimensional operators suppressed by powers of an energy cutoff $\Lambda$ ~\cite{Buchmuller:1985jz,Grzadkowski:2010es}.
 This framework enables a systematic investigation of the conditions under which a FOPT can emerge, and their connection with experimental input from colliders~\cite{Huang:2015izx,Huang:2017jws,Brivio:2017vri,Ramsey-Musolf:2019lsf,Isidori:2023pyp,Aebischer:2025qhh}.

-However, and despite the growing interest on the matter, little is yet known about the thermodynamics of the SMEFT.
-To the best of our knowledge, it is in Ref.~\cite{Chala:2025aiz} where the 3D EFT of the high-temperature SMEFT has been derived, at one loop and to order $g^6$~\footnote{For SMEFT interactions, we assume that the power counting is $c_{X^3} \sim g$, $c_{X^2 \phi^4} \sim c_{\phi^4 D^2}\sim c_{\psi^2 X \phi} \sim c_{\psi^2 \phi^2} \sim c_{\psi^4} \sim g^2$, $c_{\psi^2\phi^3}\sim g^3$ and $c_{\phi^6}\sim g^4$; where we indicated the number of gauge field strength tensors ($X$), scalars ($\phi$), fermions ($\psi$) and derivatives ($D$).}.
-In this article, we extend Ref.~\cite{Chala:2025aiz} in two fronts.
-First, we include SMEFT operators, otherwise neglected in Ref.~\cite{Chala:2025aiz}, that appear only at loop level in weakly-coupled ultraviolet (UV) completions of the SMEFT.
+However, and despite the growing interest on the matter, little is yet known about the thermodynamics of the SMEFT~\cite{Chala:2025aiz}.
+In this article, we make a substantial leap forward in two fronts.
+First, we consider the full dimension-six SMEFT, including even operators that appear only at loop level in weakly-coupled ultraviolet (UV) completions of the SMEFT.
 And second, we compute the two-loop matching corrections of 3D mass terms.
-Altogether, we achieve for the first time full $\mathcal{O}(g^4)$ accuracy in the description of the SMEFT at high temperature.
+Altogether, we achieve for the first time full $\mathcal{O}(g^4)$ accuracy in the description of the SMEFT at high temperature~\footnote{For SMEFT interactions, we assume that the power counting is $c_{X^3} \sim g$, $c_{X^2 \phi^4} \sim c_{\phi^4 D^2}\sim c_{\psi^2 X \phi} \sim c_{\psi^2 \phi^2} \sim c_{\psi^4} \sim g^2$, $c_{\psi^2\phi^3}\sim g^3$ and $c_{\phi^6}\sim g^4$; where we indicated the number of gauge field strength tensors ($X$), scalars ($\phi$), fermions ($\psi$) and derivatives ($D$).}.

 On the basis of this result and of up-to-date lattice data~\cite{Gould:2022ran}, we explore the possibility that the SMEFT undergoes a FOPT in regions of the parameter space previously overlooked in the literature.

-The article is organized as follows.
-We introduce the SMEFT as well as our calculation techniques in section~\ref{sec:calculations}.
-We dedicate sections~\ref{sec:one-loop-results} and \ref{sec:two-loop-results} to discuss one-loop and two-loop matching conditions, respectively.
-Finally, relying on these results, we study the phase structure of the SMEFT in section~\ref{sec:phasestructure}.
-We close with a discussion of our findings in section~\ref{sec:discussion}.
+This sharply refines our understanding of the electroweak sector's thermal history.